 Sturgis in Union County, Kentucky — The American South (East South Central)

 Other nearby markers.
-At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-The Robert E. Lee Won with Sturgis Coal (about 300 feet away, measured in a direct line); U. S. Treasurer (approx. 1.9 miles away); Civil War Action (approx. Nally Spa (approx. 9.1 miles away); Earle C. Clements (approx. 10.1 miles away); Forrest Reconnoitered (approx. 10.2 miles away); Union County, 1811 (approx. 10.2 miles away); Lincoln Spoke Here (approx. 10.2 miles away).
+At least 8 other markers The Robert E. Lee Won with Sturgis Coal (about 300 feet away, measured in a direct line); U. S. Treasurer (approx. 1.9 miles away); Civil War Action (approx. 4˝ miles away); Nally Spa (approx. 9.1 miles away); Earle C. Clements (approx. 10.1 miles away); 1917 Coal Mine Explosion (approx. 10.1 miles away); Forrest Reconnoitered (approx. 10.2 miles away); Morgan Springs (approx. 10.2 miles away).
 Touch for a list and map of all markers in Sturgis.

 Also see . . .

 1. Wikipedia article on John Bell.
 (Submitted on September 25, 2018, by Mark Hilton of Montgomery, Alabama.)

 2. Wikipedia article on Bell Mines.
 (Submitted on September 25, 2018, by Mark Hilton of Montgomery, Alabama.)

 Credits.
 This page was last revised on December 15, 2020.
 It was originally submitted on September 25, 2018, by Mark Hilton of Montgomery, Alabama.
 This page has been viewed 478 times since then and 244 times this year.
 Photos: 1, 2, 3. submitted on September 25, 2018, by Mark Hilton of Montgomery, Alabama.